Once upon a time there was a beautiful garden. There were so many flowers it was like walking in a rainbow.

 While it may not ultimately result in death, are we making choices in the best interest of our marriage?
 Are we putting our spouse first in all things?
 Do we include God in our decision-making process?

-How often do you make decisions without thinking of your spouses decisions?
+How often do you make decisions without thinking of your spouses' opinion?
 How many of the "little" decision turned out to have huge consequences?